bcace/tay/README.md

 #### Agent behavior

-As described in [this](https://bcace.github.io/ochre.html) post, to achieve lock-free parallel execution of agent actions and their shared memory communication, Tay requires that agent behavior is separated into multiple passes.
+As described in the [Exploring parallelism in agent-based simulations](https://bcace.github.io/ochre.html) post, to achieve lock-free parallel execution of agent actions and their shared memory communication, Tay requires that agent behavior is separated into multiple passes.

 A pass can either be a *see* pass or an *act* pass.
 During *see* passes agents gather information from the environment (accumulation phase), and during *act* passes agents act individually on the information gathered during previous *see* passes (swap phase).